dbckr/gigachat/Readme.md

 All the usual features you would expect in a Twitch chat app: channel tabs, emote support (Twitch/FFZ/BTTV/7TV/animated/zero-width/etc), emote selector, etc...

-_Sort of_ supports Youtube Live Stream chat but requires setting up a Tampermonkey script in web browser.
+Limited support for Youtube Live Stream chat but requires a Tampermonkey script (see below for instructions).

 Also supports DGG chat.